parkerdavis1/agave-astro/src/content/blog/2024-06-comments-2.md

 const { author, body, path } = data;
 ```

 So POST vs GET, which one is better for this use case?
-They both work.
 Both encode your data as query strings, but with POST it is sent in the body rather than tacked onto the URL with GET.
-Let's just go with POSTing URL-encoded form data.
+They both work but let's go with POSTing URL-encoded form data.

-After that we carry on with validating the data, checking that it exists, coercing it into the correct types.
+Then we carry on with validating the data, checking that it exists, coercing it into the correct types.

-And then there is error handling...phew...
+And then there is error handling...phew.

 Does anybody know of an Astro/framework-agnostic equivalent to [Sveltekit Superforms](https://superforms.rocks/)?
-Maybe worth checking out [simple-form](https://simple-stack.dev/form/)?
+Maybe [simple-form](https://simple-stack.dev/form/)?
 Let me know in the comments.